MorganShorter/sp/README.md

 # sp
-This project is under GPL3 (please see the COPYING.txt file for license details)
+This project is under GPL3 (please see the COPYING file for license details)

 It uses django/python/postgres/taconite/jQuery.